-In particular, all Floer type invariants of an admissible hypertaut foliation defined through its Liouville thickening are invariant under topological equivalence.
+In particular, the \emph{completions} of the Liouville domains associated with these foliations are \emph{exact symplectomorphic}; see~\cite{CE12}.
+As a consequence, all Floer-type invariants of a hypertaut foliation defined through its Liouville thickening are invariant under topological equivalence.
 We remark that a special case of this result was already obtained for weak foliations of Reeb Anosov flows in~\cite{BM24}.

-The proof of our main theorem has three key ingredients which are completely independent of each other. \begin{itemize} \item The first ingredient is a careful smoothing/approximation result of the homeomorphism that proceeds via induction over a fine triangulation, jiggled into general position. \item The second ingredient is a refinement of the main result of~\cite{V16} on the uniqueness of contact approximations of admissible foliations, in the case of $C^1$-foliations and with some additional transverse control on the resulting contact homotopies. \item The last ingredient is a generalization of a classical argument of Eliashberg to deform the symplectic structure near the boundary of $V$ into a Liouville structure, together with a parametric and relative version thereof. \end{itemize}
+The proof of our main theorem has three key ingredients which are completely independent of each other. \begin{itemize} \item The first ingredient is a careful smoothing/approximation result of the homeomorphism that proceeds via induction over a fine triangulation, jiggled into general position. \item The second ingredient is a refinement of the main result of~\cite{V16} on the uniqueness of contact approximations of hypertaut foliations, with $C^1$ regularity, and with some additional transverse control on the resulting contact homotopies. \item The last ingredient is a generalization of a classical argument of Eliashberg to deform the symplectic structure near the boundary of $V$ into a Liouville structure, together with a parametric and relative version thereof. \end{itemize}

-Our strategy also provides a more general result on the contact approximations of admissible (but not necessarily hypertaut) foliations.
-Recall that a \textbf{positive contact pair} is a pair of cooriented contact structures $(\xi_-, \xi_+)$ which admit a common positively transverse vector field, see~\cite{CF11}.
-The Eliashberg--Thurston theorem readily provides positive contact pairs approximating foliations, and the second author showed in~\cite{Mas24} that one can construct $C^0$-foliations from (tight) positive contact pairs.
+Our strategy also provides a variation on the contact approximations of hypertaut foliations.
+Recall that a \textbf{positive contact pair} is a pair of cooriented contact structures $(\xi_-, \xi_+)$ admitting a common positively transverse vector field; see~\cite{CF11}.
+The Eliashberg--Thurston theorem readily provides positive contact pairs approximating foliations, and the second author showed in~\cite{Mas24} that one can construct $C^0$-foliations (but not necessarily $C^1$!) from (tight) positive contact pairs.